siliconjungle/vector-embeddings-english-dictionary/README.md

 [wordpos](https://github.com/moos/wordpos) can be used to attach metadata such as `noun, verb, adjective, adverb, synonyms, definition` etc.

 In the `/metadata` folder is noun, verb, adjective, adverbs & the word's lookup.

+I think some interesting things can be done by filtering words based on their properties.